Prathamesh314/diskScheculing-paging-memoryManagement-in-c/README.md

 # diskScheculing-paging-memoryManagement-in-c
-### This Repository contains codes for First Fit memory management, Optimal Paging policy and First Come First Serve Disk Scheduling alorithms
+### This Repository contains codes for Memory Management, Paging policy and Disk Scheduling alorithms

 #  Theory